Ransom theory of atonement

-The ransom theory of atonement was a theory in Christian theology as to how the process of Atonement in Christianity had happened.
-It therefore accounted for the meaning and effect of the death of Jesus Christ.
-It was one of a number of historical theories, and was mostly popular between the 4th and 11th centuries, with little support in recent times.
+The ransom theory of atonement is a theory in Christian theology as to how the process of Atonement in Christianity had happened.
+It therefore accounts for the meaning and effect of the death of Jesus Christ.
+It is one of a number of historical theories, and was mostly popular between the 4th and 11th centuries, with little support in recent times.
 It originated in the early Church, particularly in the work of Origen.
 The theory teaches that the death of Christ was a ransom sacrifice, usually said to have been paid to Satan, in satisfaction for the bondage and debt on the souls of humanity as a result of inherited sin.

 New Testament on ransom

 In Matthew 20:28, Jesus says "the Son of Man...came...to give his life as a ransom for many."
 1 Timothy 2:6 states that Jesus "gave himself as ransom for all."

 Theological views of Christ as ransom

 The ransom view can be summarized as follows:

 St. Augustine wrote the following to explain the theory:

 However, Augustine's own stance on the issue is not entirely clear; his writings support both the ransom theory and the recapitulation theory of atonement at different times, perhaps indicating that he perceived both theories as compatible with each other.